wiloon/blog/content/post/archive-3/2019-12-18-integration-of-angular-with-spring-mvc-ask-question.md

 'ng build'

-or use 'ng build &#8211;prod' for production build.
+or use 'ng build -prod' for production build.

 this command will create a “dist” folder, copy all files including all folders.